top of page

 Open-ended questions – an integrative approach

-An integrative approach incorporates a range of modalities into the questioning.
-Each client will present their own unique problems, contexts, circumstances, and vulnerabilities that will respond differently.
-Therefore, a flexible integrative approach can be tailored towards each individual.
-The questions below incorporate different modalities:
+An integrative approach blends various modalities into the questioning process.
+Every client brings their distinct issues, contexts, circumstances, and vulnerabilities, which will react differently.
+Thus, a versatile integrative approach can be customized for each person.
+The questions below integrate different modalities:

-What resonated with you from the last session?
+What stood out to you from the previous session?

-From everything you have said what is the most important thing you want me to take from it?
+From everything you've mentioned, what is the key takeaway you want me to remember?

-What are the benefits and drawbacks of that perspective?
+What are the pros and cons of that viewpoint?

-By weighing up the positives and negatives the client can analyse if a certain thought pattern is serving them.
+By evaluating the positives and negatives, the client can assess whether a certain thought pattern is beneficial for them.

-Is there a discrepancy between how you act and how you want to act?
+Is there a gap between how you behave and how you wish to behave?

-This question enables the client to question if their behaviour is aligning with their values and how they want to behave.
-You can explore this and then explore how to make changes.
+This question encourages the client to examine if their actions align with their values and desired behavior.
+You can explore this and consider how to implement changes.

 What's the worst that could happen?
 What's the best that could happen?
 What's the most realistic outcome?

-Clients can often feel powerless in situations, exploring what they can control rather than what they can´t can be positive and empowering.
+Clients often feel powerless, so focusing on what they can control, rather than what they can't, can be empowering and positive.

-How did you manage last time this happened?
+How did you handle it last time this occurred?

-This question can enable the client to realise that they got through the problem before and so it encourages them to overcome the problem again.
-It may remind them of tools and resources that they do have.
+This question can help the client realize they have overcome the issue before, encouraging them to tackle it again.
+It may remind them of tools and resources they possess.

-If you were talking to a friend in the same position, what would you say to them?
+If you were advising a friend in the same situation, what would you say?

-When something poignant is said, this question invites the client to really hone in and think about what they just said, it attaches the feelings to the words.
+When something significant is said, this question invites the client to deeply reflect on their words, connecting feelings to the expression.

-If the feelings could speak, what would they say?
+If your feelings could speak, what would they express?

-When a client is lost, lacking purpose or enjoyment in life, this simple question can be extremely effective.
-Some clients have lost sight of what actually can make them happy.
+For clients feeling lost or lacking purpose or enjoyment, this simple question can be highly effective.
+Some clients have forgotten what truly makes them happy.

 What do you need?